 - Visa for family reunification: a foreign national can reunite with an individual who is a Belgian citizen or a foreigner who is a resident; this is subject to an evaluation performed by the Immigration office regarding the relationship between the parties; one of our Belgium immigration lawyers can provide more details;

-- Visa for marriage or legal cohabitation: this is also known as the C visa and it is issued to an individual who intends to marry or enter into a legal cohabitation in Belgium; the process of obtaining Belgian citizenship may also be of interest for these individuals;
+- Visa for marriage or legal cohabitation: this is also known as the C visa and it is issued to an individual who intends to marry or enter into a legal cohabitation in Belgium;

 - Study visa: the Belgium visa type D is issued to foreign nationals who wish to study in the country by diplomatic and consular posts, in most cases without consulting the Immigration Office.

 The processing time for a visa application in Belgium will depend on the purpose of the stay and whether or not the required documents are provided in full during the first application.

 Interested individuals should note that the application is made in person at the Belgian embassy or consulate in their country of origin.
 In those cases in which no such authority is present in the country, then the application may be submitted to the embassy or consulate in a neighboring country.
 By reaching out to our Belgium immigration specialists you can find out where to submit the application based on your residence as well as the complete steps that are to be followed.